What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 External infestation

-By taking a systematic approach, you can determine whether it is a one-time finding or a real infestation .
+By systematic approach, you can determine whether it is a one-time finding or a real infestation.

-Step 5: Act chemical-free – safe for people and spaces
+Step 5: Act chemical-free – safe for people & rooms

-Chemical insecticides that leave residues or odors must not be used in care and guest areas.
+No chemical insecticides that leave residues or odors may be used in care and hospitality areas.

-Physical and thermal processes have proven effective here:
+Physical and thermal methods have proven effective here:

 • Sticky traps & monitoring systems for infestation control